 Postcopulatory selection and genital evolution in Uta stansburiana

-While these three types of males are behaviorally and morphologically dissimilar, particularly when it comes to mating strategy, it is unclear if they also vary in any postcopulatory sexually selected traits.
-I am testing the hypothesis that heritable differences in morphology and behavior in a population of polymorphic U. stansburiana and high levels of male-male competition result in morph-specific differences in testis size, sperm traits, and hemipenis shape, in collaboration with Ammon Corl and the Sinervo lab.
+While these three types of males are behaviorally, physiologically, and morphologically dissimilar, it is unclear the degree to which sexual selection has affected postcopulatory traits.
+I am testing the hypothesis that heritable differences in morphology, physiology, and behavior in a population of polymorphic U. stansburiana and high levels of male-male competition result in morph-specific differences in hemipenis shape, in collaboration with Ammon Corl and the Sinervo lab.

 The effects of perch stability on jumping performance and kinematics in green anole lizards (Anolis carolinensis)